mohitks77/linkVault-UI/README.md

 - File can only be viewed by another user if the file is active / if the view count < max_view count.
 - For file naming convention, text is saved as paste.txt in DB, while the pdf files have their original name.

+## Limitations

+- All the routes are public (major security flaw).
+- Only pdf files can be uploaded right now.
+Support can be extended for word, excel etc.

 ## Components Responsibilities (short)

 - `Header.jsx`: branding, top-level navigation, global actions.